AlpAkyildiz/AlpAkyildiz/README.md

 -👋 Hi, I’m @AlpAkyildiz.
-I am a 3rd-year Computer Engineering student at ISUBU Faculty of Technology.
+I am a 3rd-year Computer Engineering student at Applied Sciences University of Isparta, Faculty of Technology.
 I am actively developing my skills in software engineering and modern software development practices.

 -💻 I have experience in .NET and C# development, along with academic and project-based work in software systems.